 As both therapist and writer, I’m interested in going inside ourselves in order to get outside of ourselves—to experience the ways in which connection reveals our humanity and, ultimately, transforms us.

-Lori Gottlieb is a psychotherapist and New York Times bestselling author of Maybe You Should Talk to Someone, which is being adapted as a television series with Eva Longoria.
+Lori Gottlieb is a psychotherapist and author of the New York Times bestseller Maybe You Should Talk to Someone, which is being adapted as a television series.
 In addition to her clinical practice, she writes The Atlantic’s weekly “Dear Therapist” advice column and contributes regularly to The New York Times and many other publications.
 Her recent TED Talk is one of the top 10 most watched of the year.
-A member of the Advisory Council for Bring Change to Mind and advisor to the Aspen Institute.
-A contributing writer for the Atlantic, she has written hundreds of articles related to psychology and culture, many of which have become viral sensations.
-She is a sought-after expert in media such as The Today Show, Good Morning America, The CBS Early Show, CNN, and NPR’s “Fresh Air.”
+A member of the Advisory Council for Bring Change to Mind and advisor to the Aspen Institute, she is a sought-after expert in media such as The Today Show, Good Morning America, The CBS This Morning, CNN, and NPR’s “Fresh Air.”
 Her new iHeart Radio podcast, “Dear Therapists,” produced by Katie Couric, will premier this year.
-Learn more at LoriGottlieb.com or by following her @LoriGottlieb1 on Twitter.
+Learn more at LoriGottlieb.com or by following her on Twitter @LoriGottlieb1.